MedTech Innovator

 Grant in 2017

-Nanowear, Inc. specializes in the development of textile-based nanosensor technology that facilitates wireless and real-time electrophysiological monitoring.
-Founded in 2014 and headquartered in Brooklyn, New York, the company offers products such as SimplECG, a remote cardiac monitoring undergarment, and SimpleSense, which focuses on the monitoring and management of congestive heart failure.
-These garments collect multi-channel electrocardiogram (ECG), heart rate, and respiratory rate data, which is transmitted to a web-based portal accessible by healthcare professionals via a mobile application.
-Nanowear's technology serves various sectors, including cardiac and neurological health, industrial safety, government, sports medicine, and performance diagnostics, providing accurate and continuous diagnostic data in a cost-effective and unobtrusive manner.
-The company also maintains a research and development facility in University Park, Pennsylvania.
+Nanowear, Inc. is a technology company specializing in textile-based nanosensor solutions for wireless and real-time electrophysiological monitoring.
+Founded in 2014 and headquartered in Brooklyn, New York, with a research and development facility in University Park, Pennsylvania, Nanowear develops innovative products such as SimplECG, a remote cardiac monitoring undergarment, and SimpleSense, designed for the management of congestive heart failure.
+These garments collect multi-channel electrocardiogram (ECG), heart rate, and respiratory rate data, transmitting it to a web-based portal accessible by healthcare professionals via a mobile application.
+The company's proprietary technology serves various markets, including cardiac, neurological, industrial safety, government, sports medicine, and performance diagnostics, providing accurate, continuous, and cost-effective diagnostic data in an unobtrusive manner.

 TinyKicks